 More Tools for Competitor Keyword Research

 Different online tools will provide a list of your competitor’s PPC keywords (for AdWords, Bing Ads, etc.) with just a quick search.
-Our preferred search tools are SpyFu (free or premium) and SEMRush (free or premium).
-Additional tools are listed below.
+Our preferred search tools are SpyFu (free or premium) and SEMRush (free or premium), but a complete list of additional tools and options are below.

 - FeedtheBot SEO Overview Tool (free)